suyash-2004/Attendance_Automation/README.md

   -It reads the existing attendance data, checks if the current name is already in the list and if not, appends a new entry to the file with the corresponding details.

   ### 2.)Main Execution:
+  -The main loop captures frames from the webcam, performs face recognition, and marks attendance when a recognized face matches a known face.

 ```
 getimages()